MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/m365-feature-descriptions.md

 **Sign-in options:** Microsoft has two systems that can be used for user identities: **Work or school account (cloud identity)** and **Federated account (federated identity)**.
 The type of identity affects the user experience and user account management options, as well as hardware and software requirements and other deployment considerations.

-**Work or school account (cloud identity)** - Users receive Azure Active Directory cloud credentials—separate from other desktop or corporate credentials—for signing into Microsoft cloud services.
+**Work or school account (cloud identity)** - Users receive Microsoft Entra cloud credentials—separate from other desktop or corporate credentials—for signing into Microsoft cloud services.
 This is the default identity, and is recommended in order to minimize deployment complexity.
-Passwords for work or school accounts use the Azure Active Directory [password policy](/previous-versions/azure/jj943764(v=azure.100)).
+Passwords for work or school accounts use the Microsoft Entra ID [password policy](/previous-versions/azure/jj943764(v=azure.100)).

 **Federated account (federated identity)** - For all subscriptions in organizations with on-premises Active Directory that use single sign-on (SSO), users can sign into Microsoft services by using their Active Directory credentials.
 The corporate Active Directory stores and controls the password policy.
 For information about SSO, see [Single sign-on roadmap](/previous-versions/azure/azure-services/hh967643(v=azure.100)).